Statistics report that 70% of Digital Transformation projects fail, with $900B being wasted in 2018.

 Sami says “That kind of thinking mindset is a totally different thing.
 And that helps to also focus on the value of the projects".

-To put it in simpler terms - Digital Transformation should be measuring how it impacts Employee Experience, not whether the project was on-time or within the budget.
+To put it in simpler terms - Digital Transformation should be measured on how it impacts the Employee Experience, not solely on whether the project was on-time or within the budget.

 Data Driven Decision Making with Experience Data